 Indian English has many features which make it different from American or British English.
 Not only do Indian speakers have different pronunciation, they will sometimes use words which can have different meaning in American English.
 The grammar of Indian English has some differences from American English grammar.
 There are also words and phrases in Indian English which are commonly used which are not used or understood by Americans.
 To read more, check out this article in the Language of India Journal.

 Want to learn more about the American Accent?
-Subscribe to our special online practice site for speakers of Indian English.
+Subscribe to our online course for speakers of Indian English.
 Videos, audio recordings and more, all designed for native speakers of Indian Languages.
 Subscribe today!

 Subscribe to our YouTube channel for free live classes!
 Join today.